minprog/uva-prog-ai/20 Problem sets/30 Breakout/10 Breakout!.md

     private double vy;

 The velocity components represent the change in position that occurs on each time step.
-Initially, the ball should be heading downward, and you might try a starting velocity of +3.0 for `vy` (remember that y values in Java increase as you move down the screen).
+Initially, the ball should be heading upward, and you might try a starting velocity of -3.0 for `vy` (remember that y values in Java decrease as you move up the screen).
 The game would be boring if every ball took the same course, so you should choose the `vx` component randomly.
 We'll talk about random numbers later in the quarter, but for now you should simply do the
 following: